tobyesmith/singularity101/_sources/workflow.md

     supported sections.
 ```

-The `Bootstrap` serves as a source, protocol or format of the base image, there
+The `Bootstrap` serves as a source, protocol, or format of the base image.
+You
-are many to select like: the Singularity Container Library (library), Docker
+have  many options to choose from, including the Singularity Container Library
+(library), Docker Hub, OCI Registry as Storage (ORAS), yum, localimage,
-hub, oras, yum, localimage, debootstrap, oci, busybox, and others.
+debootstrap, Open Container Initiative (OCI), BusyBox, and others.

-For more information, please see official
+For more information, please see our official
 [definition file](https://docs.sylabs.io/guides/latest/user-guide/definition_files.html)
 documentation.